UtkarshPrajapati/Leetcode-Helper/TESTING.md

    - Click on the LeetCode Helper extension icon in the toolbar
    - Enter your Gemini API key in the form
    - Click "Save API Key"
+   - Verify that the extension icon changes to the "enabled" state
    - The status should change to "Gemini API configured" with a green indicator
    ```